-The financial forecast is the heart of any successful strategic advising relationship.
-Many people falsely assume that reporting is the necessary bit, but the forecast is what provides the roadmap and the basis for the advising.Read More
+A strong financial forecast is at the heart of any successful Strategic Advising relationship.
+Many people assume that reporting is the most important, but the forecast provides the roadmap, and therefore the basis for advisory services.

 Summer break is ending, and I can feel it.

 With three weeks remaining before the beginning of a new school year, there is a need to get it all in!
-There were big expectations for summer: night time bike rides and star gazing, s’mores, family reading, and pool time.
-Because we live in the heart of the Willamette Valley in Oregon, trips to the coast and to the mountains are a requirement.
+There were big expectations for our summer plan: night time bike rides and star gazing, s’mores, family reading, and pool time.
+Maybe a trip to the mountains, and if we are applying stretch goals, the ocean too!

 So for me, what makes a sales forecast credible?